JimDesu/basis-lang/spec.md

 .cmd writeAll: List[String] lines / Logger logger = ...
 ```

-The signature variations for constructors (§3.9), single-receiver methods (§3.10), multi-receiver methods (§3.11), and frame-exit hooks (§3.12) modify the prefix portion of the signature shape — the part before the parameter list — but otherwise reuse the parameter, implicit, result-designator, and body grammar of the regular form.
+The signature variations for constructors (§3.9), single-receiver methods (§3.10), and multi-receiver methods (§3.11) modify the prefix portion of the signature shape — the part before the parameter list — but otherwise reuse the parameter, implicit, result-designator, and body grammar of the regular form.
+Subcommands (§3.12) use the regular-command signature shape (no receiver, no class-bound dispatch) and follow the same body grammar; the `.sub` introducer and the lexical-scope restriction are what distinguish a subcommand from a regular `.cmd`.
+Frame-exit hooks (§3.13) are block markers within bodies, not signature shapes; they have no signature surface.

 ### 3.3 Parameter Modes

 Every parameter and every receiver carries one of three *modes*, which together determine the contract between caller and callee at that position:

-- **READ** (no marker, bare name) — the callee may read through any storage path reachable from the parameter; it may not write through any such path.
+- **READ** (no marker, bare name) — the callee may read through any storage path reached from the parameter; it may not write through any such path.
 The transitive read-only contract (§6.5) makes this commitment trustworthy: the language does not allow the value to be smuggled into a writeable position downstream.
 The caller's slot is unchanged after the call regardless of outcome.
 - **PRODUCE** (`'` marker on the name, e.g., `'result`) — the callee is statically obligated to write the parameter's slot exactly once on every successful return path.
 The caller may pass either an initialized or an uninitialized slot; on success the produced value is copy-restored to the caller's slot, and on failure the caller's slot is bit-identical to its pre-call state (§6.4).
 - **REFERENCE** (`&` marker on the name, e.g., `&counter`) — the callee may read the parameter, may write the parameter, may do neither — there is no obligation in either direction.
 The caller must pass an already-initialized slot, since the callee is permitted to read.
 Copy-restore semantics apply on the writeability axis: on success any written value is committed to the caller's slot; on failure the caller's slot is bit-identical to its pre-call state.
 The markers are part of the identifier itself, not separate tokens.
 The lexer recognizes `'name`, `&name`, and `name` as three identifier shapes of the same name.
 Every read and every write inside the command body uses the marker that matches the parameter's mode — the body of a command with a productive parameter `'result` writes `'result <- value`, never `result <- value`.
 The marker is visible at every use site, not only at the declaration.
 The same-scope rule (§6.3) prevents the three shapes from coexisting in the same scope.